sooluh/notes/clohf3hcj000h09lda1w6crwu.md

 docker restart portainer
 ```

-Once you have accessed the Portainer web UI, you will be prompted to create a new administrator account.
+You will be prompted to create a new administrator account.
 Enter a username and password, and then click Create user.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698942892987/582ab1dd-873a-465a-a882-3fb540e14cf7.png align="center")